 Google Analytics

 As you probably know, GA4 is a powerful tool for tracking visitor behavior on your site.
-For eCommerce, it shows what customers are clicking on, how long they stay, and which products get the most attention.
-Here’s how you can use it for your store:
+For online stores, it shows what customers are clicking on, how long they stay, and which products get the most attention.
+Here’s how you can use it:

 Google Search Console